 It needn’t be this way.
 It all starts with leading a responsible life.
 A life where you understand that in order to love someone, you must fill yourself with love first.
 To care for someone requires that you care about yourself first.
 An understanding that there’s only so much you can do for the other person.
 That, one day they ought to take responsibility for their behavior.

 If you keep on acting strong when you are actually tired from within, one day you’ll fall apart.
 Beyond repair.
 Happiness may be an individual journey but it’s a mutual feeling.
 If you are consistently going to be the rescuer, your partner will mostly play the victim.
 And, if you see yourself as a victim, you’ll attract a persecutor.
 Either way, it’s detrimental to your self-esteem and well-being.

 A 25-year old son, intending to marry his girlfriend, asked his father, “Dad, how much does a wedding cost?”

 “No idea, son,” the father replied.
 “I’m still paying for it.”

-Neither a rescuer, nor a persecutor or a victim, the person who learns the art of self-care and self-love becomes Buddha, he becomes divine.
+Being neither a rescuer, a persecutor or a victim, a person who learns the art of self-care and self-love becomes Buddha, he becomes divine.
 Altruism arises naturally in those who lead fulfilling lives.
 And your fulfillment can’t be separate from your pursuits and preferences.

 No waterfalls emanate from dry mountains.
 They come from the ones that once absorbed rainwater, they gush forth from the ones that are full.
-The more love you pour in you, the more flows out of you.
+The more love you pour into yourself the more flows out of you.
 Fill yourself with what you wish to give out, for what’s inside is what manifests outside.